jvandemo/angular-filter-pack/README.md

 - leaves existing dashes untouched
 - replaces capitals with dash and lowercase

+Signature: `dasherize(input)`

+- *input*: string (in a view template this is the piped expression)

-In your view template:
+In a view template:

 ```html
 {{ 'hello world' | dasherize }}
 ```

-In your JavaScript code:
+In JavaScript code:

 ```javascript
 angular.controller('someCtrl', ['dasherizeFilter', function(dasherize){